 3. Wet cough

 Also called productive cough or chest cough, wet cough brings out mucus from the airways.
 Fluid and mucus in the lower respiratory tract could trigger the cough reflex in toddlers.
-Lower respiratory tract infections and asthma are prominentcauses of moist or wet cough in children.
-Children with asthma often have wheezing and respiratory infections associated with fever.
+Lower respiratory tract infections allergic bronchitis post upper respiratory infections are prominent causes of moist or wet cough in children.

 4. Whooping cough